CameronCandau/OSCP-Methodology/Checklists/CHECKLIST-AD-Domain.md

 - Check PowerShell history on EVERY machine you access?
 - Test passwords found in history across all machines?

-## DO NOT ASSUME

-**Lessons from your Challenge Labs:**
-- ❌ "I tested on DC, don't need to test on MS01/MS02" → WRONG.
-Test everywhere
-- ❌ "I have domain user, that's enough" → WRONG.
-Kerberoast for service accounts
-- ❌ "Password doesn't work with domain auth" → Try `--local-auth` for local accounts
-- ❌ "I got access to one machine, done" → WRONG.
-Enumerate that machine, get more creds, repeat

 ## Reference

 For detailed AD methodology, see [[Active Directory]]